CISPA-SysSec/wasmfuzz/README.md

 - Exits if a crash is found
 - No core pinning
 - Does not support LibAFL-style network scaling (we use simple ad-hoc in-process message passing and structure sharing, no `llmp`)
-- Only partial support of WebAssembly 2.0 features.
-(Does not support the _Component Model_)
+- No support for the WebAssembly 2.0 _Component Model_.

 ## Harness Suite ([./harness-suite/](./harness-suite/))